What Is Particularly Unique About The United States Middle Class

 Q: Is the American Dream still attainable for the middle class?

 A: While the American Dream remains an aspirational goal, its attainability has become increasingly challenging due to factors such as stagnant wages, rising costs of living, and increased economic inequality.
-However, it’s not impossible; it simply requires greater effort, financial planning, and potentially a different approach than in previous generations.
+That said, it’s not impossible; it simply requires greater effort, financial planning, and potentially a different approach than in previous generations.

 Q: What can the government do to help the middle class?